 - From the Council of the Inns of Court and the Inns of Court (Students and Call to the Bar datasets)

-- from universities (Bar Professional Training Course and Bar Transfer Test datasets)
+- from Pearson VUE and universities (Bar Professional Training Course and Bar Transfer Test datasets)

 - Legal Ombudsman (Complaints information)

 - Bar Mutual Indemnity Fund (Insurance information)